-University Security staff are employees of Minnesota State Mankato and are responsible for enforcement for enforcement of University policies.
-They are not certified or sworn peace officers.
+University Security is recognized as the primary department responsible for providing security services for students, faculty, staff and campus visitors at the properties that are either owned, leased or controlled by MSU Mankato within the City of Mankato.
+Services provided by University Security include: campus patrol, 24/7 dispatch services, parking enforcement, emergency and non-emergency call response; monitoring cameras, card access and physical key control, cameras and blue light emergency phones.
+University Security staff are employees of Minnesota State Mankato; they are not certified or sworn peace officers.
 University Security is not a police department and personnel do not possess law enforcement (arrest) authority.
 However, personnel do utilize private person arrest authority pursuant to Minnesota State Statute 629.37 when appropriate.
-University Security patrol jurisdiction includes the contiguous Mankato campus, and has jurisdiction to enforce policies at all Minnesota State Mankato owned or controlled properties.
+University Security is responsible for enforcement of University policies.
+University Security has been granted this authority by the President of the university.
+University Security's patrol jurisdiction includes the contiguous Mankato campus, and has jurisdiction to enforce policies at all Minnesota State Mankato owned or controlled properties.

-University Security works closely with Mankato Department of Public Safety.
 University Security officers work closely with city police who are called to campus to assist with emergencies, to investigate crimes and to make arrests.
 In addition to Mankato Department of Public Safety, University Security works with the Blue Earth County Sherriff's Office and State and Federal law enforcement agencies to respond to criminal activity.
 University Security officers address, alone or in conjunction with law enforcement personnel, violators of state law, federal law and University policy.
 Violators of state or federal laws may be reported to local law enforcement authorities, while violations of University policies are administered under the Minnesota State Mankato Statement of Student Responsibilities or in conformance with employee bargaining unit agreements.
 There is no working memorandum of understanding between Minnesota State Mankato and any law enforcement agency regarding investigation of criminal incidents.

-Monitoring and recording is done through a local police agency of criminal activity by students engaged at noncampus locations of student organizations officially recognized by the institution, including student organizations with non-campus housing facilities.
+Monitoring and recording is done through a local police agency of criminal activity by students engaged at non-campus locations of student organizations officially recognized by the institution, including student organizations with non-campus housing facilities.
 This is done by the Office of Student Conduct receiving a report of names of individuals aged 18-24 arrested by the Mankato Department of Public Safety for drug and alcohol violations.
 Minnesota State Mankato students found on the list are subject to sanctions in accordance with the Statement of Student Responsibilities.
-This practice is not limited to noncampus locations of officially recognized student organizations, but is inclusive of all incidents involving the Mankato Department of Public Safety.
+This practice is not limited to non-campus locations of officially recognized student organizations but is inclusive of all incidents involving the Mankato Department of Public Safety.

-Monitoring and Recording Noncampus Crime at Officially Recognized Student Organizations
+Monitoring and Recording Non-campus Crime at Officially Recognized Student Organizations

-Minnesota State Mankato does have officially recognized student organizations that have housing facilities "noncampus."
-If local law enforcement agencies are called by a citizen to respond to one of those locations, local law enforcement agencies will not typically notify University Security to respond with them and will not typically notify University Security after they have responded to inform University Security of the situation.
+Minnesota State Mankato does have officially recognized student organizations that have housing facilities "non-campus."
+If local law enforcement agencies are called by a citizen to respond to one of those locations, local law enforcement agencies will not typically notify University Security to respond with them and will not typically notify University Security Security of the situation.
 Local law enforcement agencies are not "required" to notify or involve University Security when they respond to a call involving private property.